By MICK ROBERTS ©

 John and Sarah Makin married in Sydney in 1871 and later moved into his uncle’s pub, the Settlers Arms in the seaside-township of Wollongong.

-John was born in Dapto in 1845 and worked as a clerk at the Wollongong Wharf and later a brewery drayman.
+John was born in nearby Dapto in 1845 and later worked as a clerk at the Wollongong Wharf, before becoming a brewery drayman.

-After his marriage to widow, Sarah Jane Sutcliffe in 1871, the newly married couple hosted the Settlers Arms, Wollongong after John gained its license on July 9, 1872.
+After his marriage to widow, Sarah Jane Sutcliffe in 1871, the couple hosted the Settlers Arms, when John gained its license on July 9, 1872.

 John Makin changed the name of the hotel from the Settlers Arms to the Royal Alfred Hotel and during his occupancy Sergeant Sheridan claimed the pub was conducted improperly and was disorderly.

-Sheridan again opposed the Makins’ renewal application in 1873 saying that John was in the habit of selling liquor illegally and drunken men were seen leaving the pub at all hours on a Sunday.
+Sheridan again opposed the Makins’ renewal application in 1873 saying that the publican was in the habit of selling liquor illegally and drunken men were seen leaving the pub at all hours on a Sunday when the hotel was required to be closed for business.
 After considering Makin’s application, without hearing Sheridan’s “several respectable witnesses”, the Bench granted Makin’s renewal.
+It seems the Makins had some sway in the close-knit community.

-John and Sarah Makin left the Royal Alfred in October 1873 and moved to Sydney where they found difficulties earning a steady income.
+Likely due to the sustained scrutiny of Sergeant Sheridan, John and Sarah Makin eventually left the Royal Alfred in October 1873 and moved to Sydney where they found difficulties earning a steady income.

-The former Wollongong publicans began a dreadful and shocking occupation that what would later earn them the title of “baby farmers”.
+It was while in Sydney the former Wollongong publicans began a dreadful and macabre occupation that what would earn them the title of “the baby farmers”.

 This awful crime would shock Australia, and brought horror and embarrassment to the well-respected Makin family in the Illawarra.

-The couple turned to baby farming – the practice of caring for illegitimate babies in exchange for payment, as a source of income, after John was injured in an accident
+The couple reportedly turned to baby farming – the practice of caring for illegitimate babies in exchange for payment – as a source of income, after John was injured in an accident

 The pair cared for babies from unmarried mothers for either a one up fee or a small weekly payment.
-This was nothing unusual during these days when society ostracized unmarried women who had children.
+This was nothing unusual during these days when society ostracized women who had children out of wedlock.

-The money from the dozen or so infants that the Makins eventually cared for helped feed their already large family.
-John and Sarah’s only other income was from a 1 pound a week inheritance.
+The money from the dozen or so infants that the Makins cared for helped feed their already large family.
+John and Sarah’s only other income was from a one pound a week inheritance.

-The hidden reality of the Makin’s gruesome life was discovered at their home in Burren Street Macdonaldtown in 1893 when two plumbers came across the buried remains of babies.
+The hidden reality of the Makin’s gruesome life was discovered at their home in Burren Street, Macdonaldtown (near Newtown), in 1893 when two plumbers came across the buried remains of babies.

 Subscribe to the latest Time Gents’ stories